RetronEletron/EmergeLibrary/README.md

 ## Downloading the stage4

 Firstly go to the releases section
-Than select your stage4 of choice
+Then select your stage4 of choice
-Than go the icedrive link and download it somewhere.
+Then go the icedrive link and download it somewhere.
-Than copy it to /mnt/gentoo
+Then copy it to /mnt/gentoo

 ## Unsquashing the stage4

-Firstly, make sure your in root.
+Firstly, make sure you are in root.
-Than cd into /mnt/gentoo where your stage4 supposed to be.
+Then cd into /mnt/gentoo where your stage4 is supposed to be.
-Than run the "unsquashfs" command and after that put in the full file of the stage4 at /mnt/gentoo so your command should be similar to this command.
+Then run the "unsquashfs" command and after that put in the full file of the stage4 at /mnt/gentoo so your command should be similar to this command.
 "unsquashfs file.sfs" although file.sfs with your file name.
 And after that you can OPTIONALLY remove the stage4 although i would do that when i am sure the installation goes fine.
 After that we gotta move the extracted contents from the squashfs-root folder to /mnt/gentoo aka the where the root partition is mounted.